 So, the image stabiliser really works, but it does take a long time to settle and can occasionally make the view jerk around or temporarily blur whilst in use.

 There are other issues, too.
 The biggest is with the eyepieces.
 There isnít enough eye relief to see anything like the whole view with glasses and the eye cups are the old-fashioned roll-down type.
 More problematic for some people is that the eyepieces are too fat and pinch your nose, if you have a small inter-pupillary distance, like me; you can get around this by folding the eye-cups down and kind of resting them on your nose, but itís not ideal.
 Another small issue is that the depth of field is very shallow Ė you have to re-focus a lot when you pan around during the day.

-One last moan is that though the build quality is high (especially inside, with lots of careful baffling), these do look a bit plasticky compared to a fine conventional binocular of similar price.
+Though the build quality is high, these are a bit plasticky compared to a fine conventional binocular of similar price.
 You should also consider that these are essentially a piece of consumer electronics - theyíre not an heirloom the way those Swarovskis, Zeiss or Leicas could be.

 But hereís the thing: if you need the highest resolution in a hand-held binocular Ė for birding, spotting or astronomy Ė these deliver like nothing else.

 Do you really need a scope, but donít have the time or space?
 You just found the best solution currently available.
 Canonís 18x50s are very highly recommended, if you can live with their downsides.

 You can buy the similar 15x50 model here:

 OR Buy Canon 18x50 IS from Wex here: